 Deferred Action for Childhood Arrivals (DACA)

-DACAmented students are welcome to apply for the CU BuffsAbroad Scholarship and may be eligible to apply for the Hispanic Scholarship Fund and other Scholarships.
+DACAmented students may be eligible to apply for the Hispanic Scholarship Fund and other Scholarships.
 Visit Finances > Scholarships.

 IMPORTANT: The information on this page is not intended to constitute legal advice and should not be relied upon as such.
 It is the responsibility of the student to ensure compliance with all applicable laws, regulations and policies.